signalogic/SigDL/README.md

 ![Raspberry Pi Zero W module without daughtermodule and camera connected](https://raw.githubusercontent.com/signalogic/SigDL/master/images/Raspberry_pi_w_zero_basic_config_w_labels.jpeg "Raspberry Pi Zero W module without daughtermodule and camera connected")

-Looking closely at the Raspberry Pi Zero W, you might ask where is the memory ?
+Looking closely at the Raspberry Pi Zero W, you might ask, where is the memory ?
 How can the PCB be so small ?
 The answer is the Raspberry Pi module series are highly advanced, state-of-the-art examples of embedded system engineering.
-Most impressive with the Zero W is the small size of the PCB, which eliminates all FBGA packages except a Broadcom ARM SoC, and uses PoP technology (package on package) to stack memory directly on top of the SoC.
+Most impressive is the small size of the Zero W PCB, which eliminates all FBGA packages except a Broadcom ARM SoC, and uses PoP technology (package on package) to stack memory directly on top of the SoC.

 &nbsp;<br/>